 1. Shame compels an immediate behavioral response.
 Fear compels us to freeze first, then run.
 Anger compels us to attack.
 Shame compels us to surrender and withdraw, averting our gaze and trying to hide.
 We want to become invisible, and anything that draws attention to us makes the shame stronger.
 So when someone tells an inappropriate joke at a party, everyone wants to crawl under the table.
 When someone in your group is behaving badly, no one wants to be the first to call attention to the problem.
 "For some people, the subject is literally unspeakable," Achenbach notes in an article from the Washington Post.

 2. Shame is contagious.
 Like the panic triggered in a crowded theater when someone shouts fire or the rage evoked in a mob when it is focused on a target, shame over someone's exposure evokes an emotional response in all of us.
 Depending on our relationship to the person shamed, the emotional response can be one of shame or anger.
 When Dad is drunk and making a fool of himself, everyone in the family wants to leave the scene.
 A secondary reaction of anger may set in soon, but the initial response is shared shame.
-9 Ways Parents Can Prevent Bullying
+9 Ways You Can Help Your Kids Cope With Being Bullied

 More Love Advice From Yourtango: